 Analog to Digital Conversion

-Disclaimer: The audio processing and speech recognition are performed locally in your browser.
-No data is sent to any server.
-Performance may vary based on your device and browser.
+All audio processing and speech recognition happen locally in your browser.
+No audio is sent to any server.
+The lab starts silently — press Voice Tour if you want narration.

 Orig.
 Loudness